Signs of Ear Infection

 In many cases, the signs and symptoms will clear up naturally within a couple of days without treatment.

-If you are concerned that you may have a middle ear infection, try using the Ada app to find out what the problem may be.
+If you are concerned that you may have a middle ear infection, try using the free Ada app to find out what the problem may be.

 Signs of otitis externa (outer ear infection)